fluid-lab/gamepad-navigator/docs/components/inputMapper.base.md

 Works only in **continuous** mode.
 Calls the [`{inputMapper.base}.reverseTab`](#inputmapperbasereversetabvalue) and [`{inputMapper.base}.forwardTab`](#inputmapperbaseforwardtabvalue) invokers according to the direction the thumbstick is pressed.
 For example, left on the horizontal axis and upward on the vertical axis of a thumbstick shifts the focus to previous DOM element.
 Pressing the thumbstick in opposite direction shifts the focus to the next DOM element.
+The default polling frequency is 50 ms. Setting the `speedFactor` to less than 1 will slow down the tab navigation, setting it to more than 1 will speed up the tab navigation.

 ### `{inputMapper.base}.scrollLeft(value, speedFactor)`

 - `value {Number}` Current value of the gamepad input.
-- `speedFactor {Number}` Times by which the speed of left scrolling should be increased.
+- `speedFactor {Number}` A scaling factor for the polling frequency, which affects the scrolling speed (see below).
 - Returns: Nothing.

 Scrolls the web page left using gamepad buttons and triggers.
+The default polling frequency is 50 ms. Setting the `speedFactor` to less than 1 will slow down the scrolling, setting it to more than 1 will speed up the scrolling.

 ### `{inputMapper.base}.scrollRight(value, speedFactor)`

 - `value {Number}` Current value of the gamepad input.
-- `speedFactor {Number}` Times by which the speed of right scrolling should be increased.
+- `speedFactor {Number}` A scaling factor for the polling frequency, which affects the scrolling speed (see below).
 - Returns: Nothing.

 Scrolls the web page right using gamepad buttons and triggers.
+The default polling frequency is 50 ms. Setting the `speedFactor` to less than 1 will slow down the scrolling, setting it to more than 1 will speed up the scrolling.

 ### `{inputMapper.base}.scrollUp(value, speedFactor)`

 - `value {Number}` Current value of the gamepad input.
-- `speedFactor {Number}` Times by which the speed of upward scrolling should be increased.
+- `speedFactor {Number}` A scaling factor for the polling frequency, which affects the scrolling speed (see below).
 - Returns: Nothing.

 Scrolls the web page upward using gamepad buttons and triggers.
+The default polling frequency is 50 ms. Setting the `speedFactor` to less than 1 will slow down the scrolling, setting it to more than 1 will speed up the scrolling.

 ### `{inputMapper.base}.scrollDown(value, speedFactor)`

 - `value {Number}` Current value of the gamepad input.
-- `speedFactor {Number}` Times by which the speed of downward scrolling should be increased.
+- `speedFactor {Number}` A scaling factor for the polling frequency, which affects the scrolling speed (see below).
 - Returns: Nothing.

 Scrolls the web page downward using gamepad buttons and triggers.
+The default polling frequency is 50 ms. Setting the `speedFactor` to less than 1 will slow down the scrolling, setting it to more than 1 will speed up the scrolling.

 ### `{inputMapper.base}.scrollHorizontally(value, speedFactor, invert)`

 - `value {Number}` Current value of the gamepad input.
-- `speedFactor {Number}` Times by which the speed of horizontal scrolling should be increased.
+- `speedFactor {Number}` A scaling factor for the polling frequency, which affects the scrolling speed (see below).
 - `invert {Boolean}` Whether the horizontal scrolling should be in opposite order (see below).
 - Returns: Nothing.

-Scrolls the web page in left and right direction using gamepad thumbsticks.
+Scrolls the web page left and right using gamepad thumbsticks.
 Calls the [`{inputMapper.base}.scrollLeft`](#inputmapperbasescrollleftvalue-speedfactor) and [`{inputMapper.base}.scrollRight`](#inputmapperbasescrollrightvalue-speedfactor) invokers according to the direction the thumbstick is pressed.
 For example, left on the horizontal axis and upward on the vertical axis of a thumbstick scrolls the web page left.
 Pressing the thumbstick in opposite direction scrolls the web page right.
+The default polling frequency is 50 ms. Setting the `speedFactor` to less than 1 will slow down the scrolling, setting it to more than 1 will speed up the scrolling.

 ### `{inputMapper.base}.scrollVertically(value, speedFactor, invert)`

 - `value {Number}` Current value of the gamepad input.
-- `speedFactor {Number}` Times by which the speed of vertical scrolling should be increased.
+- `speedFactor {Number}` A scaling factor for the polling frequency, which affects the scrolling speed (see below).
 - `invert {Boolean}` Whether the vertical scrolling should be in opposite order (see below).
 - Returns: Nothing.

-Scrolls the web page in upward and downward direction using gamepad thumbsticks.
+Scrolls the web page upward and downward using gamepad thumbsticks.
 Calls the [`{inputMapper.base}.scrollUp`](#inputmapperbasescrollupvalue-speedfactor) and [`{inputMapper.base}.scrollDown`](#inputmapperbasescrolldownvalue-speedfactor) invokers according to the direction the thumbstick is pressed.
 For example, left on the horizontal axis and upward on the vertical axis of a thumbstick scrolls the web page upward.
 Pressing the thumbstick in opposite direction scrolls the web page downward.
+The default polling frequency is 50 ms. Setting the `speedFactor` to less than 1 will slow down the scrolling, setting it to more than 1 will speed up the scrolling.